1995parham-learning/1995parham-learning.github.io/content/concepts/Raft.md

 > [!info]
 > Consensus means multiple servers agreeing on same information, something imperative to design fault-tolerant distributed systems.

-- ****Single Server system**** : The client interacts with a system having only one server with no backup.
+- **Single Server system** : The client interacts with a system having only one server with no backup.
 There is no problem in achieving consensus in such a system.

 ![single server raft visual](https://media.geeksforgeeks.org/wp-content/uploads/single-server-1-raft-visual.png)

-single server raft visual

-- ****Multiple Server system**** : The client interacts with a system having multiple servers.
+- **Multiple Server system** : The client interacts with a system having multiple servers.
 Such systems can be of two types :
   - Symmetric :- Any of the multiple servers can respond to the client and all the other servers are supposed to sync up with the server that responded to the client’s request, and
   - Asymmetric :- Only the elected leader server can respond to the client.
 All other servers then sync up with the leader server.